The Delicate Art of Stealing Shadows

 And yet, I know it is.
 For that is what I seek.
 Not to let the monsters in, but to let one particular monster out.

-But the problem with myths—or truths that are thought of as myths—is that there are few details that people agree upon.
+But the problem with myths—or truths that are thought of as myths—is that there are few details people will agree upon.
 I have followed many trails, but none yet has proven reliable.

 Still, what am I to do but try, and try again?
 I can not stay here.
 It is dangerous... for them.